SanderMertens/ecs-faq/README.md

 While RAM is incredibly fast in absolute terms, the bus between a CPU and RAM can become a bottleneck in data-heavy applications.
 This is why in data oriented design, techniques are employed to minimize the number of loads from RAM.

 ### What is a CPU cache?
 A CPU cache is a kind of memory that is much faster, but also _much_ smaller than RAM.
-When a CPU loads data from RAM it is stored in a cache tier, where lower tiers are faster and larger tiers are larger.
+When a CPU loads data from RAM it is stored in a cache tier, where lower tiers are faster and larger tiers are slower.

 Data oriented design employs techniques to utilize a CPU cache as efficiently as possible, so that the number of loads from RAM are minimized.